-Pahtia sighed and rolled his eyes, annoyed by his son-in-law’s continual failures, but then he noticed the blood running down Zachary’s fingers.
-The healer knew the cut would fester in this hot and humid rainforest, easily turning into a life-threatening infection.
+Pahtia sighed and shook his head, annoyed by his son-in-law’s continual failures, but then he noticed the blood running down Zachary’s fingers.
+The healer knew the cut could fester in this hot humid rainforest, easily turning into a life-threatening infection.
 Not wanting his daughter’s scorn, he reluctantly offered to help the young man, saying, “Come with me.”

-Zachary sighed with indignation.
+Zachary hung his head low with indignation.
 He hated relying on Pahtia for anything, but it was better than staying here among the other men.
-Takwa’s contempt was obvious even with his back turned to him.
+Takwa’s contempt was obvious even with his back toward him.

-As the two men walked along, a flock of green parrots scattered.
+As the two of them neared their destination, a flock of blue-headed parrots scattered.
 From an overhead branch, a toucan studied them, its observant button eyes peering past its enormous black-tipped orange beak.
 Squirrel monkeys, hidden in the trees, hooted.

 The shaman’s thatched-roof hut came into view.
-Its walls were made of bamboo slats spaced evenly apart.
-The gaps allowed Pahtia to detect anyone approaching, yet still gave him some measure of privacy.
+Its walls were made out of bamboo slats spaced evenly apart.
+The gaps let the breezes flow through.
+They also allowed Pahtia to detect if anyone was approaching, yet still gave him some measure of privacy.

-Inside, dried wild flowers, roots and herbs were tacked to the slats and hanging from the ceiling.
-Some were spread across the worktable.
+Inside, dried wild flowers, roots and herbs were tacked to the slats while others hung from the ceiling.
+Some fresh gatherings were spread across the worktable.

-Meanwhile, Zachary sat near the cold ashes staring out the doorway, thinking about the ill-boding plane trail.
+Meanwhile, Zachary sat staring out the doorway, thinking about the ill-boding plane trail.
 “Pahtia?”

 “Never again!
 That spirit tricked us.”